rust-tw/book-tw/src/ch16-02-message-passing.md

 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-06/src/main.rs}}
 ```

-<span class="caption">Listing 16-6: Creating a channel and assigning the two
+<span class="caption">範例 16-6: Creating a channel and assigning the two
 halves to `tx` and `rx`</span>

 We create a new channel using the `mpsc::channel` function; `mpsc` stands for